Sign Language Interpreters for Every Setting

 Legal compliance: The ADA requires “effective communication.”
 In many professional settings, auto-captions do not meet this standard.
 CART is the recognized accommodation for education, healthcare, legal proceedings, and workplace communication.

-Deaf and hard of hearing individuals who prefer reading English over sign language or who do not use ASL.
+• Deaf and hard of hearing individuals who prefer reading English over sign language

-Late-deafened adults who lost hearing later in life and may not know sign language.
+• Late-deafened adults who may not know sign language

-Cochlear implant users who benefit from text support alongside audio.
+• Cochlear implant users who benefit from text support

 CART is commonly used in educational institutions, workplaces, conferences, medical appointments, legal proceedings, and public meetings.

-For onsite CART, you need appropriate display equipment such as a laptop, monitor, or projector screen where the individual can comfortably read the captions.
+For onsite CART: You need display equipment such as a laptop, monitor, or projector screen where the text can be displayed for the individual to read.

-For remote CART, participants need a stable internet connection to receive the live text stream, plus a device with a screen to view the captions.
-The CART provider must be able to hear the audio clearly, which may require high-quality microphones or a direct audio feed from the sound system.
+For remote CART: Participants need a stable internet connection and a device with a screen to view captions.
+The CART provider must be able to hear the audio clearly, which may require high quality microphones or a direct audio feed.

-Text display settings (font size, contrast, colors) can be adjusted to accommodate individual visual preferences.
+Text display settings can be adjusted for individual visual preferences including font size, color, and contrast.

 Yes.
 The Americans with Disabilities Act requires public facilities, employers, educational institutions, and healthcare providers to provide reasonable accommodations for effective communication with people who are Deaf or hard of hearing.
 CART is a recognized accommodation under the ADA.

 Organizations cannot deny CART services based on cost alone.
-The obligation to provide effective communication is the same whether someone needs an ASL interpreter or CART.
-If a Deaf or hard of hearing individual requests CART as their accommodation, the organization is generally required to provide it.
+If a Deaf or hard of hearing individual requests CART as their accommodation, the organization is generally required to provide it, just as they would be required to provide an ASL interpreter.

 What is ASL video production?